Dominick Barlow

-Dominick Barlow (born May 26, 2003) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA), on a two-way contract with the Delaware Blue Coats of the NBA G League.
+Dominick Barlow (born May 26, 2003) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).

 High school career

+As a freshman for St. Joseph’s Prep, Barlow saw his season cut short due to a torn labrum in his shoulder.
+Upon going into his sophomore year, he transferred to Dumont High School closer to his native North Jersey.
 Barlow attended Dumont High School in his hometown of Dumont, New Jersey.
 Barlow assumed a leading role in his junior season and averaged 23.3 points and 12.6 rebounds per game.
 During his senior season, which was limited to eight games by the COVID-19 pandemic, he averaged 27.6 points, 17 rebounds, 3.1 assists and 2.6 blocks per game.
 Barlow was named North Jersey Player of the Year.
 He played for the New York Rens at the Nike Elite Youth Basketball League, helping the team reach the Peach Jam semifinals.
 Barlow was a four-star recruit and intended to play a postgraduate season at Bridgton Academy in Bridgton, Maine before pursuing professional options.